tobbie/c-sharp-algorithms/README.md

 ## Problems are sourced from algoexpert, leetcode and educative.io

 The project is a group of class libraries that contain solutions to fairly common algorithm and data structure problems.
-The solutions are organised by difficulty (Easy  -  Very Hard) per algorithm or data striucture being solved for.
+The solutions are organised by difficulty (Easy  -  Very Hard) per algorithm or data structure being solved for.
 A good number of the solutions have tests you can run to confirm they work.

 ### Data Structures covered include: